 age 10+, 30 minutes

 Dancers learn the beginning pointe patterns and work on strengthening their feet.
-In January, dancers who are 11 or older will be evaluated to see if they are ready for pointe shoes.
-When dancers are ready for pointe shoes, the class goes as a group (dancers and parents) for a pointe shoe fitting to buy the first pair.
-This is followed by a pointe workshop, where dancers learn how to prep their shoes for dancing (sewing on ribbons and elastic, putting on moleskin, etc).
+In December, dancers who are 11 or older will be evaluated to see if they are ready for pointe shoes.
+When ready, the class goes for a pointe shoe fitting together (dancers and parents).
+This is followed by a pointe workshop, where dancers learn how to prep their shoes for dancing.

 This class does not perform in the spring recital.